COVID-19 Vaccination Programme questions and answers

 The vaccine trials have included individuals of all ages up to over 80 years of age.
 The trials also included those with co-morbidities as well as healthy persons.

-The Pfizer BioNTech vaccine has also been approved for use in persons aged 12 years and above and for those aged 5-11 years but at a smaller dose.
-This vaccine is therefore the preferred vaccine in these age groups.
+The Pfizer BioNTech vaccine has been approved for use in persons aged 12 years and above and for those aged 6 months-11 years but at smaller doses.
+This vaccine is therefore the preferred vaccine in children and young people under 18 years.

-27. If I receive a RNA-based vaccine, can it tamper with my DNA?
+24. If I receive an RNA-based vaccine, can it tamper with my DNA?

 No.

-None of the vaccines can tamper or change your DNA.
+None of the vaccines can tamper with or change your DNA.

 The Pfizer-BioNTech and Moderna vaccines are the mRNA-based COVID-19 vaccines currently being used in the UK.